Grant Will Help Strengthen Math and Science Teaching

 High school and junior high math and science teachers will soon have a new instructional tool at their disposal.
-The College at Brockport and the Research Foundation for SUNY have received a $1.2 million grant from the National Science Foundation that will enable Brockport faculty and students to develop a series of mobile applications designed to enhance student learning in these disciplines.
+SUNY Brockport and the Research Foundation for SUNY have received a $1.2 million grant from the National Science Foundation that will enable Brockport faculty and students to develop a series of mobile applications designed to enhance student learning in these disciplines.

 The award seeks to study whether the use of mobile applications will improve deeper understanding and long-term retention of science and mathematics concepts.
 They’ll be utilizing cognitive research that shows certain approaches are highly effective in aiding the recall of information.

 “Easy and fun to use, we turn to mobile applications for communication, navigation, banking, personal wellness, and more.
 Research results from neuroscience indicate that specific cognitive approaches are highly effective in enabling students to better recall concepts they learn in class, retain, and eventually apply them to solve problems,” said Jose Maliekal, dean of the School of Science and Mathematics and a co-principal investigator of the grant.
 “Our grant proposes to use the former to achieve the latter educational results.”